Yale-BIM/f21-assignments/assignment-1/README.md

-- **II-1.** Follow the steps below to make a new ROS node that publishes the position of a simulated moving object as a ROS tf frame ("target") relative to the robot's "camera_link" frame.
+- **II-1.** Follow the steps below to make a new ROS node that publishes the position of a simulated moving object as a ROS tf frame ("target") relative to the robot's "camera_color_optical_frame" frame.

     - Create a new ROS node in Python within the script directory of the `shutter_lookat` package.
 The node should be named `publish_target_relative_to_zed_camera.py`.